Terms of Service

 10. Payment Method and Payment Processing

 We may require a valid payment method to create an Account and/or to provision Resources.
-This requirement may be used for business verification, identity verification, abuse prevention, and post-paid billing.
+This requirement may be used for business verification, identity verification, abuse prevention, fraud prevention, and post-paid billing.

-Payment processing is handled by third-party payment service providers.
-Payment details are submitted directly to the provider and are not stored on our servers.
-We may receive payment status, transaction identifiers, and invoicing-related data needed for accounting and support.
+Payment processing is handled by third-party payment service providers, including Stripe.
+Payment details are submitted directly to the payment provider and are not stored on our servers.
+We may receive payment status, transaction identifiers, payment method status, and invoicing-related data needed for accounting, billing, fraud prevention, compliance, and support.

 10.1 Non-payment and overdue amounts